What is Chapter 13 Bankruptcy?

-Chapter 13 Bankruptcy is a payment arrangement that allows you to pay back debts, including missed mortgage or auto loan payments, over time.
-If you are behind on a mortgage loan or car loan, Chapter 13 can often save your home or car.
+Chapter 13 Bankruptcy is a payment arrangement that allows you to pay back debts, including your missed mortgage or auto loan payments, over time.
+Chapter 13 stops foreclosure, collections, and lawsuits.
+Most debts are repaid interest and penalty free.
+If you are behind on a mortgage loan or car loan, Chapter 13 may be the last opportunity to save your home, car, or other property.

 To qualify for Chapter 13, you must show that you have sufficient regular income to pay back at least a portion of your debt.
 However, because you are not necessarily required to pay back your unsecured creditors at 100%, you may not need as much income as you believe to use Chapter 13 to save your home, vehicle, or other property.

 There are many advantages to Chapter 13 that are not available under Chapter 7.
 Chapter 13 may enable you to do the following:

 Save your home or car.
 The primary advantage of Chapter 13 is that it may allow you to save your home or car.
 If you are behind on your house or auto loan payments, Chapter 13 will let you catch on the missed payments up over time.